SummaryRead the full fact sheet

 Hepatitis A is a gut infection that’s passed on through contact with infected faeces.
 If oral sex includes licking or touching your partner’s anus, even if it looks clean, you may be at risk of this disease.

-Symptoms come in three stages: a single sore (often painless), then a rash or sores (or both), then organ damage and possible death if left untreated.
+Symptoms come in three stages: a single sore (often painless), then a rash or sores (or both), then organ damage and possible death in the late stages if left untreated.
 The late stage of syphilis may not develop for 10 to 30 years from when you were infected.

 You can catch syphilis by coming into direct contact with a syphilis sore during vaginal, anal or oral sex.
 Sores may be on your partner’s penis, vagina or anus, in the rectum, or on their lips and in their mouth.